-b.
-Existing waste (see scope of work) lines interior and exterior to be completely removed and replaced w/ new ABS waste line, pipe size see attached drawings, contractor to submit shop drawings for review and approval.
-Work to include a.
+- 8. ELECTRICAL PANEL BOARD REPLACEMENT (see scope of work): - a.
 All new work shall be under direct supervision of Master Electrician.
 The Contractor shall hire Registered Electrical engineer to design, prepare and certify the construction drawings to be used on site.
 The contractor shall provide GHURA certification from the Master Electrician stating all new work was under his/her direct supervision.
 The Contractor shall energize the new electrical panel board and verify all electrical system are in good working condition.